ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

 ## Truly Understanding Logistic Regression

-Q. Proton therapy (PT) is a widely adopted form of treatment for many types of cancer including breast and lung cancer (Fig. 2.2).
+### Q: Proton therapy (PT) is a widely adopted form of treatment for many types of cancer including breast and lung cancer (Fig. 2.2).

 <table align='center'>
   <tr>